Steve Myddelton

-Steve Myddelton (born July 27, 1986 in Barrie, Ontario) is a retired professional Canadian football offensive lineman.
-He was drafted by the Calgary Stampeders in the fourth round of the 2009 CFL Draft and played for parts of five seasons for that team before being traded to the BC Lions on August 5, 2013.
+Steve Myddelton (born July 27, 1986) is a retired professional Canadian football offensive lineman.
+He was drafted by the Calgary Stampeders in the fourth round of the 2009 CFL draft and played for parts of five seasons for that team before being traded to the BC Lions on August 5, 2013.
 He played CIS football for the St. Francis Xavier X-Men.